GRP 2003

 11.15 a.m.
 Renate von Gizycki, Kassel

-Farewell Papalangi: European explorers as seen by Polynesian writers.
-On the discussion about ethnohistorical reconstruction attempts
+Farewell Papalangi: European explorers from the perspective of Polynesian writers.
+On the discussion of ethnohistorical reconstruction attempts

 From the South Seas to the Pacific Islands.
 What does reading Forster mean at the beginning of the 21st century?